arshiaas1973/My-Custom-QTILE/README.md

 You should run this command:
 > sudo pacman -S pulseaudio

-> sudo pacman -S coreutils git bc libpulse playerctl amixer feh flameshot scrot gawk qtile alacritty acpilight
+> sudo pacman -S coreutils git bc libpulse playerctl amixer feh flameshot scrot gawk qtile alacritty acpilight picom network-manager-applet kdeconnect hplip cups

+Note that in the config hp printer system tray and KDE Connect is used\
+You can remove those dependencies from autostart.sh file\
+\
 If you haven't install xfce or any other popular desktop environments by default\
 You should run this command:
 > sudo pacman -S libnotify dunst